Tour Length

 4How much do Kenya private safari packages cost?

 “Many factors influence the price of a Kenya private safari.
 A private 7-day budget tour starts at about US$1,100 per person.
 Going up to mid-range, prices are around US$1,500 per person for one week, and luxury tours start at around US$2,000 per person.
 You can use the filters on the SafariBookings website to narrow down your priorities, but these are some rough figures to give an idea of prices.
-Your choice of accommodation will have the biggest impact on the overall price of your safari.
+Your choice of accommodations will have the biggest impact on the overall price of your safari.
 There is usually a choice between budget, mid-range or luxury.
 Camping is most budget-friendly but there are cheap lodgings too.
 These are usually located outside the parks.
-No-frills mid-range accommodation offers a bit more comfort, and high-end luxury camps are the most suitable choice on exclusive fly-in safaris.
+No-frills mid-range accommodations offer a bit more comfort, and high-end luxury camps are the most suitable choice on exclusive fly-in safaris.
 When budget is a consideration, always consider traveling out of season.
 You might experience a bit of rain, but the landscapes are exquisite and there are lots of baby animals around.
 The lack of crowds is a bonus too.”

 5What type of vehicles can I expect?

 “There are three main types of safari vehicles used by tour operators in Kenya.
 Most popular is the modified minivan with a pop-up roof.
 These vans usually have eight passenger seats.
 Many operators only fit a maximum of seven visitors in the van so everybody has a window seat.
-If they fill the vehicle to full capacity (eight passengers), somebody will have a middle seat.
+If they fill the vehicle to capacity (eight passengers), somebody will have a middle seat.
 Most safari vans are four-wheel drive.
 The 4x4 vans are fine on most roads, but they don’t have the power of a Toyota Land Cruiser.
 Some operators offering luxury tours use the customized Land Cruisers with pop-up roofs instead of the vans as they offer more comfort and versatility.
 The seating capacity is usually six, which gives everybody a window seat.
 Lodges offering all-inclusive packages also use the Land Cruisers on game drives.
 These dedicated game-drive vehicles are further modified to be open-sided.
 The third type of vehicle is the overland truck.
 They usually carry large groups, between 12 and 30 people.
 The seating varies.
 Some trucks have a line of seats looking inwards on each side of the truck and others have front-facing seats.
 The trucks are often used on budget camping trips covering several countries.”

 6Kenya Reviews